priyatuc/Optimization-Technique-and-Implementation-Project-/README.md

     pip install -r requirements.txt

 Dependencies include:
-  NumPy — for contiguous arrays and vectorized computation Matplotlib — for generating the performance chart
+ - NumPy — for contiguous arrays and vectorized computation

+ - Matplotlib — for generating the performance chart

+## Running the Prototype
+   python Data_Locality_Optimization.py

+The script will:

+- Create a large dataset (N = 10,000,000)

+- Run the naive Python list version

+- Run the NumPy optimized version

+- Print timing results

+- Generate a performance bar chart